-At Dolman Law Group and Sibley Dolman Accident Injury Lawyers, we have provided years of compassionate legal representation for our clients and their families.
-By focusing on injured clients’ cases only, we’ve cultivated the legal experience and the confidence to tirelessly pursue the best possible outcomes.
+At Dolman Law Group Accident Injury Lawyers, PA, we have provided years of compassionate legal representation for our clients and their families.
+By focusing on injured clients' cases only, we've cultivated the legal experience and the confidence to tirelessly pursue the best possible outcomes.

 Our attorneys have relied on our firm's resources to fully develop our clients' cases.
 We've researched each client's wrongful death accident to reveal all viable defendants and examine all relevant laws.
 Our investigators have located and interviewed witnesses and conducted site investigations.
 We have engaged top experts to test products and reconstruct accident scenes.
 We have stayed abreast of the latest technology to track case information, interact with the courts, and give our clients access to the information they needed.

-Our attorneys have worked closely with people affected by their loved one’s wrongful death.
-We’ve seen bereaved families struggle to overcome heartbreak and financial upheaval.
-We’ve always understood that a settlement couldn’t bring back a loved one or make a family whole again.
-We’ve worked to recover damages because we believed a financial recovery would give families the financial support they needed to survive.
+Our personal injury attorneys have worked closely with people affected by their loved one's wrongful death.
+We've seen bereaved families struggle to overcome heartbreak and financial upheaval.
+We've always understood that a settlement couldn't bring back a loved one or make a family whole again.
+However, we work to recover damages because we believe a financial recovery will give families the financial support they need to survive.

 Our Firm's Results

-At Dolman Law Group and Sibley Dolman Accident Injury Lawyers, we’ve recovered millions of dollars in judgments and settlements.
+At Dolman Law Group Accident Injury Lawyers, PA, we've recovered millions of dollars in judgments and settlements.
 We credit our successes to our desire to produce the most beneficial results for our injured clients.
-We have aggressively negotiated settlements with responsible parties and their insurance carriers, and we’ve resolved cases through mediation.
-When it was the right solution, we’ve presented our clients’ evidence before a judge and jury.
+Our wrongful death lawyers have aggressively negotiated settlements with responsible parties and their insurance carriers, and we've resolved cases through mediation.
+When it was the right solution, we've presented our clients' evidence before a judge and jury.

 What Is a Wrongful Death?